Relationships live in this Dynamic Tension

 Per Maslow’s ascending needs, our natural tendency is to pursue what we need—at first for survival, then in pursuit of a meaningful life.
 Without balance, however, self-preservation, self-development, and self-advancement can lead to taking what we need at the expense of others with whom we are in relationship.
 This poses the risk of selfishness, setting ourselves up against others, defending ourself and our needs against them.
 This self-protection is the opposite of protecting the other, which leaves others to fend for themselves, being self-protective against us.
 In such a scenario, the two parties become caught in an endless cycle of self-defensiveness that tears apart the relationship.

 At the other end of the spectrum is love—considerate toward and protective of the wants and needs of others with whom we are in relationship.
 This is the kind of love we see demonstrated in the love of a parent toward a child; it is selflessness that sacrifices sleep, the use of time and space, dietary choices, the layout of the home, and many other things for the sake of the child's needs and development.
 Such other-preferential love is vulnerable because there is no guarantee of reciprocation.
-Indeed, parents and children do not have an egalitarian, interdependent relationship; minor children are not be expected to sacrificially protect parents in reciprocal ways; that payoff may come with advanced age and inverted dependence.
+Indeed, parents and children do not have an egalitarian, interdependent relationship; minor children are not expected to sacrificially protect parents in reciprocal ways; that payoff may come with advanced age and inverted dependence.
 By contrast, in relationships on par, such as marriage, other-centered love is the path to healthy interdependence.
 Such love is vulnerable because, in protecting the other's needs, we do so without a net; there is no guarantee that the recipient of our other-centered protective yielding will also lovingly yield to and protect our needs and interests.
 If such reciprocation is not given, then there is enmeshment, leading to eventual resentment, or detachment, leading to eventual isolation.

 The risk of other-centered love and a focus upon sacrificially giving to the other is codependence, one aspect of which is losing oneself.
 Co-dependents lose their voice and even their identity in the life and needs of the other—to an extreme.
 I say to an extreme because marital oneness does require adjustments.
 To live however we wish, making whatever decisions without consideration, consultation or yielding, saying whatever we want in whatever manner we want to say it, whenever we want to say it, doing as we please regardless of the effect on others—that is called living alone… detached isolation.
 By contrast, in marriage, we adjust for the sake of the other and are thus changed for the better by other-centeredness.
 We don’t lose ourselves, becoming only a shadow or an appendage of our spouse—codependence—for, as stated above, that eventually leads to enmeshment and resentment.